matousrokos/Azure-Service-Updates-for-MS-Band/README.md

 (dont forgot the *mshealth* part)

-If link is not opening Health app, just [download WebTile](https://raw.githubusercontent.com/matousrokos/Azure-Service-Updates-for-MS-Band/master/AzureBandFeed.webtile) to your phone and open it.
+If link is not opening Health app (happens mostly on Windows Phone 8.x), just [download WebTile](https://raw.githubusercontent.com/matousrokos/Azure-Service-Updates-for-MS-Band/master/AzureBandFeed.webtile) to your phone and open it.

 **Enjoy!**